Shahaji: War against the Mughals

 The Mughal Army captures Daulatabad Fort in the year 1633.

 In 1632, Malik Ambar's son Fatah Khan placed a puppet ruler on the Ahmednagar throne and allied with the Mughals.
 As a reward, the Mughal emperor Shah Jahan granted him the jagir that had been earlier allotted to Shahaji.
 Shahaji then left the Mughal service and began to plunder the region around Pune.
 When the Mughals sent an army against him, he took shelter with Hussein Shah the governor of Junnar and subsequently returned to Bijapur service.

 From 1630 to 1632, northern Maharashtra suffered from a severe famine, part of the Mahadurga famine.
-Bijapur sent an army to assist Ahmadnagar against the Mughals, who had besieged the Daulatabad fort, but the Mughals emerged victorious and captured Daulatabad in 1632, the capital of the Ahmadnagar Sultanate.
+Bijapur sent an army to assist Ahmadnagar against the Mughals, who had besieged the Daulatabad fort, but the Mughals emerged victorious and captured the Ahmadnagar capital Daulatabad in 1632.
 Shahaji retreated and took control of an area in the southern part of the Sultanate.
 This area included lands in the triangle formed by connecting the cities of Nashik, Pune, and Ahmadnagar.
 Unlike southern Maharashtra, which was directly administered by the Bijapur government, this region was politically unstable because of the constant warfare between Ahmadnagar, Bijapur and the Mughals.
 The political control of the region had changed at least ten times from 1600 to 1635 with the government infrastructure in the area largely destroyed.
 Shahaji's control over the area was very weak, but he managed to maintain an army of 2,000-10,000 men and provided services to the Ahmadnagar troops fleeing their state after the Mughal conquest.